INMD Early Career Researcher Partnership Prize (2022/2023)

 - Note: Do not complete Section 2f – i

 - Attach Partner organization announcement of the opportunity.
 This should include a paper copy and a web link to the organization's prize announcement/application page.
 The following information should be clearly stated:

 - Email your application to: firstname.lastname@example.org.
 All emails received will be acknowledged.

-- A copy of the organizations prize announcement/application process
+- Copy of the organizations prize announcement/application process

 Late applications or applications with missing documents will not be accepted.
 Applicants are responsible for ensuring that their applications are complete and submitted by the deadline.

 - Date modified: